Maras59/BadApplePlayer/README.md

 A simple program that plays Bad Apple in your terminal

 ## Running The Program
-Ensure you distro is up to date and you have cmake installed `sudo apt update && sudo apt install -y cmake`
+Ensure you distro is up to date and you have cmake installed:
+`sudo apt update && sudo apt install -y cmake`

 Install OpenCV: